PQSAML/index/README.md

 - OpenSAML fork repository (https://github.com/PQSAML/java-opensaml-pq).
 - A repository containing our benchmark scripts (https://github.com/PQSAML/benchmarks).

 Note that forked repositories contain their own build instructions but we provide a complete guide how to build the benchmark scripts from scratch here.
+Alternately, we provide pre-built executable JARs.

 # Overview
 Everything is in Java.
 We tested everything on MacOS (tested on version 14.3.1, MacBook Pro M1) with Java JDK 21.
 Similar build process should be reproducible on other UNIX-based systems.

-Because the build process is fairly complex due to the amount of dependencies, we also provide pre-built JARs at https://github.com/PQSAML/index/prebuilt.
+Because the build process is fairly complex due to the amount of dependencies, we also provide pre-built JARs at https://github.com/PQSAML/index/tree/main/prebuilt.

 Each library subfolder (BouncyCastle, Apache Santuario, OpenSAML) contains a bash script which installs the JARs into the local Maven repository in case you want to skip building certain libraries and use the pre-built ones.

-Note that the folder `benchmarks` https://github.com/PQSAML/index/prebuilt/benchmarks contains the final executable benchmark scripts which can be run using instructions below.
+Note that the folder `benchmarks` https://github.com/PQSAML/index/tree/main/prebuilt/benchmarks contains the final executable benchmark scripts which can be run using instructions below https://github.com/PQSAML/index?tab=readme-ov-file#running-benchmark-scripts.
 For those, you only need Java 17 (we tested it on JDK 20 and JDK 21).

 If you want to build it all from scratch, follow all the steps below.